HOUSE JOINT RESOLUTION NO. 1

 Proposing an amendment to the Constitution of the State of West

-Virginia, amending section thirteen, article six thereof,
+Virginia, amending section three, article VI thereof, relating

-numbering and designating such proposed amendment; and
+and designating such proposed amendment; and providing a

 Resolved by the Legislature of West Virginia, two thirds of

 the members elected to each house agreeing thereto:

 That the question of ratification or rejection of an amendment